dockpit/pit/README.md

 - investigate what to do with services that expose multiple ports for testing

 - (major) format test output to be readable
+	* inform when there are no examples to test against instead of just saying 'success'
 - (major) easily `switch` to a different case to prepare situation for isolation in development
 - (major) windows support, in particular:
 	* dirtar directory seperator